Bylaws of the

 one reject vote.

-Fourth Circulation or Discussion Vote.
-If after three circulations a record
+(c) Fourth Circulation or Discussion Vote.
+If after three

-Annual Meeting.
-The record will be discussed and following the discussion, a vote
+outcome.
+The record will be discussed and following the discussion, a vote will

-will be taken.
-The record is considered accepted if it receives no more than
+be taken.
+The record is considered accepted if it receives no more than one

-accepted, and will be designated origin hypothetical, if it receives two or
+and will be designated origin hypothetical, if it receives two or more

-is rejected if it receives votes in any other combination.
+one reject vote.
+The record is rejected if it receives votes in any other

 G. Publication.

-the LBRC shall be published regularly under the authorship of the Secretary
+The decisions of the LBRC shall be published regularly under the authorship of

-(and others if desired), in the form of an official Report of the LBRC, in an
+the Secretary (and others if desired), in the form of an official Report of the

-official publication of the Louisiana Ornithological Society.
-A section of this
+LBRC, in an official publication of the Louisiana Ornithological Society.
+A

-for accepted records should include the species name, LBRC number, date(s) of
+The published data for accepted records should include the species name, LBRC

-observation, full locality, reporting observers, and initial discoverers or
+number, date(s) of observation, full locality, reporting observers, and initial

-identifiers (if known).
-Other data may be added at the discretion of the
+discoverers or identifiers (if known).
+Other data may be added at the

-should also be published with the above data, except that observers' names
+Rejected records should also be published with the above data, except that

-should not be included.
-For the purposes of publication, the term
+observers' names should not be included.
+For the purposes of publication, the

 James